 Chevening provides fully-funded scholarships, leaving you free to focus on achieving your academic goals and enjoying the experience of a lifetime.
 You will live and study in the UK for a year, during which time you will develop professionally and academically, grow your network, experience UK culture, and build lasting positive relationships with the UK.

-If you have ambition, leadership potential, and a strong academic background, we encourage you to apply before 5 November 2019.
+If you have ambition, leadership potential, and a strong academic background, we encourage you to apply during the application window.

 What is included?